Bluesheep33/Palcord/README.md

 ###### Set up the palworld api:
 - For the palworld server api to work, you need to set `RESTAPIEnabled` in the DefaultPalworldSettings.ini to `true`
-- If you already ran PalServer.sh once, then you should copy everything from the DefaultPalworldSettings.ini to the PalWorldSettings.ini file
+- If you already ran PalServer.sh once, then first stop the server and then you should copy everything from the DefaultPalworldSettings.ini to the PalWorldSettings.ini file
   - This PalworldSettings.ini file can be found under `Pal/Saved/Config/LinuxServer/`
-- Start/Restart the palworld server for the api to start working
+  - Start the palworld server again after changing the .ini file

 ###### Configure stdout listener:
 - Move the `start-server.sh` file to the same directory as the `PalServer.sh` file